 For example, my roommate and I share 512Kbps Upstream Bandwidth and 4Mbps Downstream Bandwidth via this router, she likes to watch live show and play online games, which may take up much bandwidth.
 I don't want to be affected, so we agree to equally distribute the bandwidth.
-Our IP addresses are 192.168.1.101 and 192.168.1.110.
+The IP addresses of our computers are 192.168.1.101 and 192.168.1.110.

-To use the bandwidth control feature, you'd better set static IP Address on each computer to be controlled or configure Address reservation on the modem router in order to manage easily.
+To use the bandwidth control feature, you'd better set static IP Address on each computer to be controlled or configure Address reservation on the modem router in order to manage it easily.
 About how to configure address reservation, please refer to Reserve LAN IP Addresses.